CrossRef/rest-api-doc/deprecated/scratch.md

 *minimally* they want to text mine what they can see- e.g. the PDF.
 So conflating this made sense- until Elsevier came around.

-OPDS has what they call "aquisition links" where rel attribute is set to a URI indicating what is being pointed to.
+OPDS has what they call "acquisition links" where rel attribute is set to a URI indicating what is being pointed to.
 They have the following types:

 http://opds-spec.org/acquisition/open-access for Open Access publications http://opds-spec.org/acquisition/buy for publications that you can buy